Frequently Asked Questions about CBD

 Research indicates that CBDv is found mainly in C. indica strains sourced from Asia and Africa, as well as strains naturally lower in THC.
 Strains that are high in CBD also typically tend to be higher in CBDv.

 As researchers continue to study CBDV, they are finding that this compound has many similar therapeutic effects to CBD.

 Yes.
-CBD inhibits the cytochrome P450 enzyme, which is involved in metabolizing many drugs.
-Compounds in grapefruit inhibit the same enzyme group, which is why physicians advice patients not to eat grapefruit shortly before or after taking a medication.
+CBD inhibits the cytochrome P450 enzyme involved in metabolizing many drugs.
+Compounds in grapefruit inhibit the same enzyme group which is why physicians advice patients not to eat grapefruit shortly before or after taking certain medications.
 By inhibiting cytochrome P450, CBD can either reduce or increase the effects of other drugs.
 In some situations, it may be advisable for a physician to monitor a patient’s blood levels of other medications while taking CBD.

-If your medication has the Grapefruit warning on the bottle, speak the your physician before taking CBD.
+If your medication has the “grapefruit warning” on the bottle, speak to your physician before taking CBD.